p-kTmm/CS106_Deep-Q-Learning_Traffic-Signal-Control/README.md

-# Deep Q-Learning Agent for Traffic Signal Control
+# Deep Q-Learning Agent for Traffic Signal Control (Author)

 A framework where a deep Q-Learning Reinforcement Learning agent tries to choose the correct traffic light phase at an intersection to maximize traffic efficiency.